SegersIan/knowledge-base/content/cybersecurity/security-assesment-and-testing.md

 * Benchmark: someone with the skillset of this pen tester can or cannot get in
 * Get remediation tips and insights
 * Get step by step insights on how to reproduce vulnerabilities
-### Threat Hunting is also using a hacker mindset, but you don't test against the live system,
+### Threat Hunting is also using a hacker mindset
+> but you don't test against the live system,
   * They imagine on how a hacker might have getting around a security control, what evidence they might leave behind and then search for proof (IoCs).
 * This usually outputs different results.
 * If they find compromise, go incident handling mode, and create a postmortem.